What are Russians like? Surprising lessons from a visit to Vladivostok

 Olga catches a fish

-What Russians are like: ingenuity
+What are Russians like: “insurance”

 Not for the first time, I was impressed by the ability of Russians to cobble together a nourishing and delicious meal from nowhere (I have a story about a scientist in Akademgorodok south of Novosibirsk, and some mushrooms, which I will save for another time).
-Russian hospitality is second to none (apart perhaps from Ukrainian and Turkish hospitality – Ed).

 I saw Josef and Pavel again on a subsequent visit to Vladivostok, where the hospitality offered was of a different kind.
 But that, again, is another story.